I am sharing on this page, my true and tried homemade golden syrup recipe that is not only easy to make but also super delicious.

 What is Golden Syrup?

-I do not quite know why the golden syrup is called as such.
-But I believe it could be from its color.
-Golden syrup is a form of inverted sugar syrup made in the process of refining sugar cane or beet juice into sugar, or by treatment of a sugar solution with acid (source: Wikipedia).
+Golden syrup is a form of inverted sugar syrup made in the process of refining sugar cane or beet juice into sugar, or by treatment of a sugar solution with citric acid (source: Wikipedia).

-Difference Between Golden Syrup, Corn Syrup and Maple Syrup
+Golden Syrup vs Corn Syrup vs Maple Syrup

 Golden syrup has a deep golden hue to it (or amber), similar to honey and maple syrup.
 While all three might look the same, the difference is definitely noticeable in the taste.
 Honey has a more intense taste while maple syrup is normally a little lighter.
 The golden syrup, on the other hand, has a slightly caramelized and tangy taste.
 Corn syrup is clear and sweet.